DragonMinded/netboot/README.md

 ./netdimm_send 192.168.1.1 my_favorite_game.bin
 ```

 As well as sending a single game to a Net Dimm, this script can optionally handle applying patches.
 See `--help` for more details.
 It can also handle sending settings along with a game for the Naomi target.
 Again, see `--help` for more details.
-See `edit_settings` for how to generate settings files that can be sent along with a game.
+This can be a valid EEPROM or SRAM file as obtained from an emulator.
+Also see `edit_settings` for how to generate settings files that can be sent along with a game to a Naomi system.

 ### netdimm_ensure

 This script will monitor a cabinet, and send a single binary to that cabinet whenever it powers on.
 It will run indefinitely, waiting for the cabinet to power on before sending, and then waiting again for the cabinet to be powered off and back on again before sending again.
+If the cabinet is already running a game when it is run and that game matches what it was attempting to send, it will not reboot the cabinet but instead wait for the cabinet to be powered off and back on to send once more.
+If the cabinet is already running a game and that game does not match what it is attempting to send, it will reboot the cabinet and send the new game.
+If the battery in your net dimm is functional and your cabinet boots into the game that it was attempting to send, it will not resend the game but instead wait for the CRC to fail before resending.
 Invoke the script like so to see options:

 ```
 ./netdimm_ensure --help
 ```

-It works identically to netdimm_send, except for it only supports a zero PIC, and it tries its best to always ensure the cabinet has the right game.
-Run it just like you would netdimm_send.
+It works identically to netdimm_send, except for it only supports a zero PIC and it tries its best to always ensure the cabinet has the right game.
+Run it the same way you would run netdimm_send.
 Just like `netdimm_send`, this script can optionally handle applying patches.
 See `--help` for more details.
 It can also handle sending settings along with a game for
 the Naomi target.
 Again, see `--help` for more details.
-See `edit_settings` for how to generate settings files that can be sent along with a game.
+This can be a valid EEPROM or SRAM file as obtained from an emulator.
+Also see `edit_settings` for how to generate settings files that can be sent along with a game.

 ### binary_patch

 This script can either diff two same-length binaries and produce a patch similar to the files found in `patches/` or it can take a binary and one or more patch files and produce a new binary with the patches applied.
 Note that this is just a frontend to the same utility that lives in <https://github.com/DragonMinded/arcadeutils> and as such all documentation there applies here as well.
+The patches that this produces in diff mode can also be applied on-the-fly when using `netdimm_send` or `netdimm_ensure` by using the `--patch` argument to either tool.
+See either of the tools above for more information.
 Invoke the script like so to see options:

 ```
 ./binary_patch --help
 ```

-To diff two binary files, outputting their differences to a file, run like so:
+To diff two binary files named `file1.bin` and `file2.bin`, outputting their differences to a file named `differences.binpatch`, run like so:

 ```
 ./binary_patch diff file1.bin file2.bin --patch-file differences.binpatch
 ```

-To apply a patch to a binary file, outputting it to a new file, run like so:
+To apply a patch to a binary file named `file.bin` with patches found in `differences.binpatch`, outputting it to a new file named `newfile.bin`, run like so:

 ```
 ./binary_patch patch file.bin newfile.bin --patch-file differences.binpatch